soravux/scoop/doc/index.rst

 These tenets are translated concretely in a **minimum number of functions** allowing **maximum parallel efficiency** while keeping at **minimum the inner knowledge required** to use them.
-It is implemented in Python 3 in mind while being compatible with 2.6+ to allow fast prototyping without sacrificing efficiency and speed.
+It is implemented with Python 3 in mind while being compatible with 2.6+ to allow fast prototyping without sacrificing efficiency and speed.